MY NU WAYS! Programs

 8. Wait it out.

-“Sometimes, you just have to let it come and go, like riding a wave,” says Dr. Albers.
+“Sometimes, you just have to let it come and go, like riding a wave,” says Dr Albers.
 Remember that it will fade and that “This, too, shall pass.”
-We are not saying here no to do anything but we are saying to accept some part of it and whenever it happens to be with it and wait until it slowly but steady fades away.
+We are not speaking here not to do anything, but we are telling you to accept some part of it and, whenever it happens to, be with it and wait until it slowly but steadily fades away.

 9. Be mindful.

-Stay in the moment instead of jumping ahead.
-To bring yourself back to the present, try this 5 senses exercise.
-Hold your fist out, and extend one finger at a time as you name: 1 thing you can taste; 2 things you can smell; 3 things you can touch right now (your skin against the chair, a soft sweater); 4 things you can hear; and 5 things you can see in the immediate environment.
+You can stay in the moment instead of jumping ahead.
+To bring yourself back to the present, try this five senses exercise.
+Hold your fist out, and extend one finger at a time as your name: 1 thing you can taste; 2 things you can smell; 3 things you can touch right now (your skin against the chair, a soft sweater); 4 things you can hear; and five things you can see in the immediate environment.

-Anxiety is the most common — yet most undertreated — mental illness in the world.
+Anxiety is the most common — yet most undertreated — mental illness worldwide.

 The Anxiety and Depression Association of America estimates 18% of the population has an anxiety disorder.
 Yet only 36% of individuals with such a disorder receive treatment.
-An Australian study also found that the average person with anxiety waits eight years to get treatment.
+An Australian study also found that the average person with anxiety waits eight years for treatment.

-It’s unfortunate that people with anxiety wait to get help because it is treatable.
-We all experience anxiety, but if you feel weighed down, limited, or hijacked by that anxiety, then you’ve come to the right place.
-We are here to help you move through anxiety and toward a place of health and wellness.
+Unfortunately, people with anxiety wait to get help because it is treatable.
+We all experience stress, but if you feel weighed down, limited, or hijacked by that anxiety, you’ve come to the right place.
+We are here to help you move through fear and toward an area of health and wellness.

-Learn to understand your thoughts, safely deal with what is underneath the fears and overwhelming you.
+Learn to understand your thoughts and safely deal with what is underneath the fears and overwhelming you.
 Sometimes it can seem that getting rid of the things we don’t want is a real struggle.
-The truth is, it’s carrying them around and trying to get on with life that’s the struggle.
+The truth is, carrying them around and trying to get on with life is the struggle.
 Time to lighten the load.
-It begins here!
-Our BALANCE & GROUND Program will help you reduce pace, chaos and noise in your life to better take care of yourself.
+It begins here with our ONLINE COACHING PROGRAMS and SERVICES.

-You can also get in touch with us if you feel like 1:1 coaching sessions would be a better fit for you and you prefer an individual approach, personal guidance and focused progress.
+Please get in touch with us if 1:1 coaching sessions are a better fit for you and if you prefer an individual approach, personal guidance and focused progress.
 Click here for details.